3 men sue Maine Catholic bishop over alleged sex abuse decades ago following law change

 Dupuis first went public with the abuse he experienced in 2008 when he urged the Augusta City Council to support removing his alleged abuser’s name from a downtown bridge, which the Legislature did the following year.

+“There are many survivors like myself who were abused in childhood by the clergy,” Dupuis said Thursday.
+“I struggled with my mental health for decades after the abuse, living a life of dysfunction and mistrust.
+The lawsuit gives me the opportunity to come forward and tell my story and by doing so to encourage other survivors to come forward.
+It’s time for the church to stop minimizing the effects of sexual abuse on its victims and take full accountability for their negligence and malice.”

-Richard Malone, then bishop of the Roman Catholic Diocese of Portland, acknowledged the Rev. John J. Curran’s abuse and endorsed removing the priest’s name as well.
+The Most Rev. Richard Malone, then bishop of the Roman Catholic Diocese of Portland, acknowledged the Rev. John J. Curran’s abuse and endorsed removing the priest’s name as well.

 Another plaintiff is a 56-year-old York man, who claims he was sexually abused by the Rev. Ronald Michaud in the 1980s when he was a teenager at St. Andre’s Catholic Church in Biddeford.
 Michaud was subsequently moved to St. Hyacinth Catholic Church in Westbrook.